LiterallyParker/LiterallyParker/README.md

 # ☻ Hey!
 I'm Parker Townsend. ☻

-## I was born in West Texas, where you'll learn the value of hard work very quickly.

-## I have been coding since 2022, when I first discovered Javascript.
-Since then, I have been on a very rewarding journey in the tech world.

 ### Check out these projects I'm working on:
 - **[Parker's Poker](https://github.com/LiterallyParker/Parkers-Poker-V4)**
 - **[Instrument Dash](https://github.com/LiterallyParker/Capstone)**